How to sharpen a pocket knife with a sharpening stick

 5. Budget: Last but not least, consider your budget when choosing a sharpening stick.
 Prices can vary greatly depending on the brand, material, and quality of the stick.
 Set a budget that you are comfortable with and choose a stick that offers a good balance of quality and affordability.

-See also How to sharpen a knife with nothing
+See also How to sharpen a carpet knife

 By considering these factors and choosing the right sharpening stick for your pocket knife, you can ensure that you achieve a sharp and reliable blade for your everyday needs.